-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 Sign-up bonus: None.

 What we like about the Citi Double Cash: When compared to all of the other major no-annual-fee credit cards, the Citi Double Cash offers the highest ongoing flat-rate return on every single purchase.
 With this card you’ll earn 2% in cash back — 1% when you buy something and another 1% when you pay it off — on every purchase you make.
-There’s no maximum on the cash back you can earn, and you don’t need to worry about tracking category bonuses.
+There’s no cap on the amount of cash back you can earn, and you don’t need to worry about tracking bonus categories.

 The Citi Double Cash also offers a relatively long 18-month introductory 0% interest rate period for balance transfers — a great way to pay off your debt (though make sure you pay it off, because the rate jumps to a variable 13.99% to 23.99% after the introductory offer ends).
 And you have up to four months after you open the account to make your first balance transfer and still have it qualify for the introductory offer.